Understanding the roof cleaning process

-- Proximity to foliage: A high volume of leaves, pine needles, branches and seeds on your roof can mean it needs to be cleaned more frequently.
+- Proximity to foliage: A high volume of leaves, pine needles, branches, and seeds on your roof can mean it needs to be cleaned more frequently.

 Can I clean my roof myself?

-When it comes time to clean your roof, often times, homeowners feel the best option is to do it themselves.
+When it comes time to clean your roof, oftentimes, homeowners feel the best option is to do it themselves.
 However, there are several reasons why doing it yourself is not recommended.
-There is the most obvious- the danger to yourself (i.e. climbing ladders, being on a wet etc.).
+There is the most obvious- the danger to yourself (i.e. climbing ladders, being on a wet, etc.).
 More so, walking on a potentially weak roof can cause costly damage to both yourself and your roof.

-Ultimately, it comes down to the longevity and lifespan of you roof.
+Ultimately, it comes down to the longevity and lifespan of your roof.
 When an untrained person walks a (shingle) roof, they rub granules from the shingle’s surface.
 Fewer granules mean less protection.
 Less protection means reducing the life of your roof.

 Can’t I just pressure wash my roof?